 W.E.B Du Bois described in The Souls of Black Folks an invisible color line that divided the rural south.
 Beyond the physical form of the landscape, beyond the public transcript, he posited there was a psychological line that separated the races that generated conflict and reinforced the physical segregation.
 This photography project, spanning over a four-year period, examined his observation.
-It consists of ten short videos and one hundred photographs that document a movement for justice in south Alabama.
+It consists of ten short videos and one hundred photographs that document a movement for justice and the hidden transcript of race relations in south Alabama.

 This body of work is from Oregon where I photographed a group of armed men that seized a federal wildlife refuge.
 Initially portrayed as an “all white militia” by the Southern Poverty Law Center it proved to be a racially and politically diverse group protesting to free a local ranching family who had members falsely imprisoned on terrorism convictions.
 The protest became an event used by groups to advance their own political narrative.
 The issue of grazing rights on federal land and conflicting indigenous rights of the Paiute tribe rarely mentioned.